hilts-vaughan/hilts-vaughan.github.io/_posts/2018-02-16-playing-trails-of-cold-steel-on-linux-wine-guide.md

 If you do not have this option, either:

 * You're not running Wine Staging, make sure your version is as such (for example, make sure you are running the right wine configuration for the proper version)
-* They have merged the CSMT patches.
-At the time of writing this, this is not true.
+* They have merged the CSMT patches and you're using WINE 3.2+ (which has this enabled by default -- yay!)

 We will also be using [winetricks](https://github.com/Winetricks/winetricks) -- your distro should have it somewhere or you can follow the manual instructions [here](https://wiki.winehq.org/Winetricks#Getting_winetricks).
 It should be fairly simple to get.